asukakenji/cheatsheets/docker-linux.md

 ## Start an interactive shell using the `ubuntu` image

-`<containerName>` is the name of the container:
+Start a container using the image `ubuntu` and name it `try_ubuntu`, start an interactive shell in it:

-    docker run -it --name <containerName> ubuntu /bin/bash
+    docker run -it --name try_ubuntu ubuntu /bin/bash

 `-i`, `--interactive`: Keep STDIN open even if not attached `-t`, `--tty`: Allocate a pseudo-TTY